Other ways to fund a PhD

 Further funding advice

-We can also help you identify other potential funding sources – such as Professional and Career Development Loans – and provide letters to support your applications too.
+We can also help you identify other potential funding sources and provide letters to support your applications too.

 You can also search and apply to charities and other funding bodies on the Alternative Guide to Postgraduate Funding website.
 (Choose the ‘I am a prospective student’ option and enter our PIN – 7517 – and your email address to get your username and password.)

 Resources such as the Grants Register, Charities Digest and Directory of Grant Making Trusts, which may be available at your library or careers service, will also have information on organisations that may be able to fully or partially fund your research.